pavel-kirienko/o1heap/README.md

 The size of the overhead *h* is represented in the codebase as `O1HEAP_ALIGNMENT`, because it also dictates the allocated memory pointer alignment.
 The rounding up to the power of 2 is done to ensure that WCMC is bounded [Herter 2014].
-This results in an increased memory consumption in the average case, but this is found to be tolerable because this implementation is intended for highly deterministic real-time systems where the average-case performance metrics are less relevant than in general-purpose applications.

 The caching-related issues are considered in the design: the core Half-Fit algorithm is inherently optimized to minimize the number of random memory accesses; furthermore, the allocation strategy favors least recently used memory